781flyingdutchman/background_downloader/README.md

   final successFullyEnqueued = await FileDownloader.enqueue(task);
 ```

-The methods `initialize`, `registerCallBacks`, `reset` and `allTaskIds` all take an optional `group` parameter to target tasks in a specific group.
+The methods `initialize`, `registerCallBacks`, `reset`, `allTaskIds` and `allTasks` all take an optional `group` parameter to target tasks in a specific group.
 Note that if tasks are enqueued with a `group` other than default, calling any of these methods without a group parameter will not affect/include those tasks - only the default tasks.

 If you listen to the `updates` stream instead of using callbacks, you can test for the task's `group` field in your event listener, and process the event differently for different groups.